• Skip to main content

 • Summary

-Definition and meanings of “senaka”
+Definition and meaning of “senaka”

-The definition and meanings are simple and clear.
+The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

 • 背 : a kanji character used to mean ‘dorsum’ or ‘height’ in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “senaka” through the detailed kanji check above.
-Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “back” in Japanese